 A self-signed certificate was installed on your server instead of the certificate issued by a Certificate Authority.
-You may check if your certificate is installed properly using one of these checkers: sslchecker, certlogic, Comodo checker, SSLLabs.
+You may check if your certificate is installed properly using one of these checkers: sslchecker, certlogic, Comodo (now Sectigo) checker, SSLLabs.

 If a certificate was issued by a trusted Certificate Authority, you will see the name of the Certificate Authority in the Issued By section.

 If the certificate is self-signed, it will contain your company name/your web hosting provider company name/your server name, etc (see fig. 2).
 You will need to remove a self-signed certificate from the server and install the one issued by the Certificate Authority.